 Transport and accommodation

-For independent travellers, Tulpar Kol, a set of small lakes at 3500 m, is the place to be.
+For independent travellers, Tulpar Kol, a set of small lakes at 3500 m, is the place to be; the whole area is riddled with marmots.
 A couple of yurt camps with around 7 yurts each operate here in summer.
 The stoves keep the yurts warm and there is breakfast and dinner available if you want.
-The CBT yurt camp gets bad reviews, while the non-CBT yurts get good reviews.
-The whole area is riddled with marmots.

 A night in a yurt costs around 1000 som.
 Yurts house 3-5 people, but if there is space it is likely you can have your own yurt instead of sharing one with others.